-Donald Trump’s Former Republican Party Allies ‘Deserve To Be Eaten’ By His ‘Cult,’ Writer Says
+Donald Trump's Former Republican Party Allies 'Deserve To Be Eaten' By His 'Cult,' Writer Says

 "We can't live in a republic, a free republic unless we know our votes are legal and secure," he said.

-Per MarketWatch, betting markets are leaning towards Republican victories in the races, while pollsters have given the edges to Kelly Loeffler and David Perdue’s Democratic challengers — Raphael Warnock and Jon Ossoff.
+Per MarketWatch, betting markets are leaning toward Republican victories in the races, while pollsters have given the edges to Kelly Loeffler and David Perdue's Democratic challengers — Raphael Warnock and Jon Ossoff.

 For weeks, the Republican Party has been worried about Trump's potential to destroy the coalition's chances at retaining congressional power.
 According to The Independent, one source familiar with Trump's mental state said there is a 50-50 chance that the commander-in-chief ruins both Loeffler and Perdue's political races.